sarobinson2011/ethernaut-brownie/README.md

         I initially attempted to find a potential vulnerability in Ownable-05.sol, thinking there could be a way to exploit it.
 This proved unsuccessful, the Ownable contract is tight.

+        The key to beating the level lies in how array storage works in Ethereum.

+        Alien Codex has 2 storage (state) variables:

+        bool public contact;       <--    requires 1 byte of a 32 byte storage slot bytes32[] public codex;    <--    requires a whole 32 byte storage slot, per entry